bertrandcz/CrocO_toolbox/README.md

 ---

 First of all, thouroughly read the documentation of CrocO within the snowtools module :[CrocO user doc](https://opensource.umr-cnrm.fr/projects/snowtools_git/wiki/CrocO_user_doc), in order to get familiar with the software environment.
-- Basically, the only inputs you needs are a meteorological forcing and a set of observations.
+- Basically, the only inputs you need are a meteorological forcing and a set of observations.
 Forcings from SAFRAN reanalyses (_Vernay et al., (in prep)_) over French mountain ranges are available at https://doi.org/10.25326/37.
 Observations must be converted to the daily format specified in the doc.
 - Use this forcing to generate a *spinup* (PGD.nc and PREP.nc files) using **snowtools** _s2m command_ (example in pproc_scripts/spinup.py) and an appropriate namelist (basic examples in snowtools_git/DATA/).
 - Apply stochastic perturbations on the forcing to generate an *ensemble of forcings* (snowtools/tools/makeForcingEnsemble.py or snowtools_git/tools/job_gener_pert_forcings.py)
 - Prepare the assimilation sequence : create a configuration file with the assimilation dates and the ESCROC member ids. choose your PF configuration (to be directly written in the namelist).
 - launch the assimilation sequence (or an openloop) on Meteo-France HPC system (inspiring on pproc_scripts/multilaunch.py) or locally (inspiring on examples/launch_parallel_local.py).
-- the [experiment/archive map](link_to_thexmind_map) tries to give you an overview of the experiment and archive file structure.
+- the [experiment/archive map](https://github.com/bertrandcz/CrocO/doc/xp.png) gives you an overview of the experiment and archive file structure.
 - post process the archive into pickle files (using CrocoPp.py, inspiring on examples/launch_parallel_local.py or pproc_scripts/multipp.py)
 - once an experiment has succeeded, you can also play around with the Particle Filter, applying it on the background PREPS of specific dates (using CrocoPf.py, inspiring on examples/local_pf_run.py).
 - enjoy :)